jillesvangurp/es-kotlin-client/README.md

 # Documentation

 - [demo project](https://github.com/jillesvangurp/es-kotlin-demo) - This demo project was used for a presentation and includes a some nice examples.
-Note. this may fall behind as I don't always update it to the latest version.
+I try to keep this in sync with the latest release.
 If you need a quick overview, start there.
 - Check the code samples on this page.
-I try to keep these up to date but it's a manual thing currently.
+I try to keep these up to date but it's a manual thing currently and they are not part of any build process currently.
+This is something I'm investigating some options for.
 - The tests test most of the important features and should be fairly readable and provide a good overview of how to use things.
 I like keeping the tests somewhat readable.
-- [dokka api docs](https://htmlpreview.github.io/?https://github.com/jillesvangurp/es-kotlin-wrapper-client/blob/master/docs/es-kotlin-wrapper-client/index.html) - API documentation - this gets regenerated for each release.
+- [dokka api docs](https://htmlpreview.github.io/?https://github.com/jillesvangurp/es-kotlin-wrapper-client/blob/master/docs/es-kotlin-wrapper-client/index.html) - API documentation - this gets regenerated for each release and should be up to date.
-- [java client documentation](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html) - All of the functionality provided by the java client is supported.
+- [Elasticsearch java client documentation](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html) - All of the functionality provided by the java client is supported.
 All this kotlin wrapper does is add stuff.
+Elasticsearch has awesome documentation for this.

 # Get it